Skip to content

 Similar payment processing solutions

-Trustly is the direct competitor with broader coverage, more iGaming clients, and a published track record at $100 billion+ TPV — but a larger Trustpilot complaint volume and rigid contract terms.
+Trustly is the direct competitor with broader coverage, more iGaming clients, and a published track record at $100 billion+ TPV, but with a larger Trustpilot complaint volume and rigid contract terms.
 Brite is the other Stockholm-based open-banking option with similar Nordic strengths, lower minimums and same-day settlement.
 Inpay specializes in cross-border instant payouts across 90+ countries with zero contract lock-in for operators where payouts are the priority.
 Paysafe adds Skrill and Neteller wallets for players who prefer wallets over bank transfers.
 Nuvei folds open banking into a 700+ method global stack with AI smart routing for operators who would rather consolidate vendors than run a specialized provider per region.

 When to Choose an Alternative